 PennyMac Finl Svcs Inc - Asset Resilience Ratio

-PennyMac Finl Svcs Inc (PFSI) has an Asset Resilience Ratio of 1.40% as of December 2025.
+PennyMac Finl Svcs Inc (PFSI) has an Asset Resilience Ratio of 1.36% as of March 2026.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read debt load of PennyMac Finl Svcs Inc for a breakdown of total debt and financial obligations.
+Check how strategically is PennyMac Finl Svcs Inc's equity deployed to assess the company's strategic physical and investment asset allocation.

 Liquid Assets